Financials as of September 24, 2020

 Use of Funds

 These are expenditures reported as of October 1, 2020.
-School Committees are currently in the process of considering their distributions and prioritizing students and families with the greatest needs.
+School Committees are regularly meeting to consider distributions and prioritizing students and families with the greatest needs.
+Additional needs such as childcare with partner organizations and other families needs have also been met by CARES Act funding, individual school PTO, donor and other CCS district funds.

-Buford: Art supplies for home use; grocery store cards for families experiencing food insecurity
+Buford: Art supplies for home use; grocery store cards for families experiencing food insecurity; support for nonprofit community virtual learning center

 Burnley Moran: Headphones to support virtual learning and direct family assistance